Skip to content

 Rule of thumb:

-• If you’re on a Mac and “two external monitors” is non‑negotiable, verify your specific Mac model’s native support first.
+• If you’re on a Mac and “two external monitors” is non‑negotiable, use our Mac dual-monitor dock checklist and verify your specific model's native support first.
 A dock cannot override hard limits.

 2) Bandwidth: your dock is a traffic intersection